 Who Makes Catalase Hx?

 Invite Health is the name of the company.
-According to the Better Business Bureau file, Invite Health is located at 900 Shames Drive , Westbury, NY 11590.
-As can be seen from the link, this building does indeed display “Invite Health.”
-On the bottle of Catalase Hx I have, there is another address listed: 1645 Jericho Tpk, New Hyde Park NY 11040.
+According to the Better Business Bureau file, Invite Health is located at 900 Shames Drive, Westbury, NY 11590.
+The outside of the building displays the name of the company.

 An online search of this address also shows that this building is next door to “Hickey Chemists.”
 Jerry Hickey, a pharmacist, is the Chief Scientific Officer of Invite Health.
-He also hosts Invite Health Radio, on local radio stations.
+He also hosts Invite Health Radio on local radio stations.

 How To Contact Invite Health